This product is not available for purchase: Temporarily out of stock

 Author: Jeff Gottesfeld

 Jeff Gottesfeld writes for page, stage, screen, and television.
 He's won many awards, including ones from the American Library Association, the Association of Jewish Libraries, and the Writer's Guild.
+His most recent title The Christmas Mitzvah was named a Sydney Taylor Honor Book.
 He currently lives in Los Angeles.

 Illustrator: Michelle Laurentia Agatha